BlockchainLabsNZ/tge-contract/audit/readme.md

 - **Multiple reverting** `correctness`
 <br>If `require(_release(_beneficiary))` fails by some reason, `releaseAll()` function will also fail.
-Probably, it could be better to log failed release and continue the loop.
+It could be better to log failed release and continue the loop.
 <br>[View on GitHub](https://github.com/BlockchainLabsNZ/tge-contract-audit/issues/2)
 	- [x] Fixed.
 The logic was moved to the web.